theironyard-rails-atl/jamesdabbs/08-06/questions.md

 * The top 10 best selling widgets
 * The number of widgets sold in each department

+You'll need to -

+Read the list of widgets from the YAML file: http://ruby-doc.org/stdlib-1.9.3/libdoc/yaml/rdoc/YAML.html Use appropriate methods from Enumerable: http://ruby-doc.org/core-2.1.2/Enumerable.html (lists are Enumerable!)

 ## 2. Would You Like to Play a Game?